 Eligibility Criteria

-The POC measure retrofit is available for existing wells (wells with an existing API number prior to September 11th, 2014) with rod pumps using 15 hp or larger motors operating on time clock controls or less efficient devices.
+The POC measure is only available as a retrofit measure for existing wells (wells with an existing API number prior to September 11th, 2014) with rod pumps using 15 hp or larger motors operating on time clock controls or less efficient devices.
 These cannot be integrated with a variable frequency drive and only apply to POCs using load cells, which measure the weight on the rod string for greater precision.
 Additionally, the POC must control a conventional well (above ground or vertical, with a standard induction motor of 480V or less).

 Baseline Condition